Just What is a Safety Manager, Anyway?

 - Training that complies with OSHA process safety management guidelines

 Among these three elements, the safety manager is most important — and for good reason.
 When a diligent safety manager takes the helm of a company’s workplace safety program, a business is well-equipped to protect its employees against a wide range of on-the-job dangers.
-Safety manager duties help keep everyone safe at work.
+Safety manager duties help keep everyone at work safe.

 Is Safety Manager a Good Career?

-Safety managers enjoy a lot of job security.
-So long as there are construction jobs to complete, orders to ship out of the warehouse, and manufacturing jobs to perform, there will always be a need for quality safety managers.
-The work itself is incredibly important, which is why this career is can be rewarding.
+Safety managers enjoy strong job security.
+So long as there are construction jobs to complete, orders to ship from the warehouse, and manufacturing jobs to perform, there will always be a need for quality and safety managers.
+The work itself is incredibly important, which is why this career can be rewarding.
 While every safety manager will have their own answer to this question, we find that the role is indeed an excellent career option.

 How Hard is it to be a Safety Manager?

 The answer to this question varies from one employer to the next.
-Generally speaking, meeting OSHA standards for workplace safety isn’t very difficult.
-With the right resources at their disposal, safety managers can enjoy career success for the long haul.
-Of course, no job is without some form of stress, but when proactive about safety manager duties, professionals can easily find success.
+Generally speaking, meeting OSHA workplace safety standards isn’t very difficult.
+With the right resources at their disposal, safety managers can enjoy long-term career success.
+Of course, no job is without some stress, but when proactive about their safety manager duties, professionals can easily find success.

 How to Become a Safety Manager

-There is no one-size-fits-all path for how to become a good safety manager.
-However, there are several things that employees can do to become safety managers at companies of all sizes and across all industries.
+There is no one-size-fits-all path to becoming a good safety manager.
+However, there are several steps employees can take to become safety managers in companies of all sizes and across all industries.
 These include:

 1. Learn the Habits of Successful Safety Managers